Leadership of the University of Michigan Animal Care & Use Program is shared among four critical positions within the University:

 Additional details about each individual, including academic background and professional experience, are available by clicking "Read More" under each description.

-S. Jack Hu, PhD, is Vice President for Research at the University of Michigan and the IO for the U-M Animal Care & Use Program.
+Rebecca Cunningham, MD, is Vice President for Research and Innovation at the University of Michigan and the IO for the U-M Animal Care & Use Program.
 Designated by the President of the University and serving as a representative of senior University administration, the IO bears ultimate responsibility for the Program and is responsible for resource planning and ensuring alignment of program goals with the institution's mission.
 Read more

 William Greer, BS, CPIA, LAT, CM